among/fusus/fusus/docs/about/install.md

 * the README file of the repository;
 * the docstrings in the Python files in the *fusus* package;
 * the markdown files in the *docs* subdirectory of the *fusus* package.

+Edit the sources of documentation in your local repo clone and use a set of build commands to display and publish the modified docs.

 ## View documentation locally